Chris Wilson (gridiron football)

-Chris Wilson (born July 10, 1982) is a Canadian football defensive end who is now retired.
-He began his professional career with the BC Lions after signing as an undrafted free agent in 2005.
-He spent five seasons in the National Football League (NFL) with the Washington Redskins and Philadelphia Eagles before re-signing with the Lions.
-He played college football for Northwood University.
+Chris Wilson (born July 10, 1982) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
+He began his career in the CFL with the BC Lions after signing as an undrafted free agent in 2005.
+He spent five seasons in the NFL with the Washington Redskins and Philadelphia Eagles before re-signing with the Lions.
+He played college football for the Northwood Timberwolves.
 He is a member of Iota Phi Theta fraternity.

 Professional career

 BC Lions

 Wilson signed with the BC Lions in 2005 and was part of the BC Lions' defensive line in their 2006 Grey Cup victory.

 Washington Redskins

 On January 3, 2007, Wilson signed with the Washington Redskins for a reported three-year contract.
 In the 2007 season, his rookie season in the NFL, he finished with 13 tackles and four sacks.

 Wilson recorded 20 tackles and one sack in the 2009 season.

 Initially, Wilson played as a defensive end for the Redskins, but transitioned to outside linebacker when the team switched to a 3-4 defense in the 2010 season.